nkhare/container-orchestration/README.md

 - Amazon ECS
 - Azure container Service

 As you could guess, it becomes difficult to choose one.
-So we thought of taking one Real World App and deploy it in differnet orchestration engines.
+So we thought of taking one Real World App and deploy it in different orchestration engines.
 For now we would look into Docker Swarm, Kubernetes and Mesos marathon.

 ## What is needed to do the Container Orchestration